ProceduresGovernment

 Greater Labor Informality: 100%, Zacatecas

-At third quarter of 2024, the states with the highest rate of labor informality in Craftsmen and Confectioners of Textiles were Zacatecas (100%), Yucatán (100%), and Veracruz de Ignacio de la Llave (100%).
+At first quarter of 2025, the states with the highest rate of labor informality in Craftsmen and Confectioners of Textiles were Zacatecas (100%), Yucatán (100%), and Veracruz de Ignacio de la Llave (100%).

 Labor Informality by Age and Education